Earn your Dental Assistant diploma in less than one year.

 How long does it take to become a dental assistant?
 It depends on where you live, but through our Dental Assistant program, you can earn a diploma in as little as 9 months to a year.

 Through our Dental Assistant diploma program, you can receive the hands-on training and practical knowledge to pursue a career in dental assisting.
-Our curriculum is market-driven.
+Our school curriculum is market-driven.
 This means that our dental assistant classes are designed to help you develop the skills local employers are searching for.
 Your training will cover responsibilities from administrative duties to assisting at the chairside.

 Our instructors train you in basic dental science and clinical skills.
 We cover topics such as oral anatomy so that you can identify oral variations in the clinical setting.
 We also discuss the materials used in dentistry, which can help you understand how to set up trays correctly and utilize the appropriate tools in procedures.

+Our dental assistant school ensures you receive training beyond the classroom.
 In hands-on labs, you will have the opportunity to learn a variety of clinical skills including how to take impressions of teeth, assist dentists at the chairside and control infection.

-Developing strong communication skills is also key component of your medical assistant training.
+Developing strong communication skills is also key component of your dental assistant training.
 We work to strengthen your interpersonal skills so that you can interact confidently and professionally with others.
 Our goal is to help you master pleasant chairside manner, a professional tone, listening skills and attentiveness to directions.

 Our dental assistant diploma program is intended to prepare you for entry into the dental field.
 The practical training you receive could help you learn clinical and administrative skills.